-The museum offers a daily number of regular tours with a guide that tells you everything about the Jews.
-The regular guided tours of the Jewish museum are also the highlights such as religion and the history of the Jewish Empire.
-In addition to the guided tours of the museum, they organize tours outside the museum.
-You walk a route through the city by Jewish Amsterdam.
-There follows a tour through the Dutch Theatre and a visit to the Portuguese Synagogue with a guide.
+The museum organizes daily a number of regular tours with a guide who tells you everything about the Jews.
+The permanent tours of the Jewish museum are also the highlights such as the religion and the history of the Jewish kingdom.
+In addition to the guided tours in the museum, they also organize guided tours outside the museum.
+You walk through the city through Jewish Amsterdam.
+There is a tour of the Hollandsche Schouwburg and a visit to the Portuguese Synagogue with a guide.

 Jewish Historical Children

-A few years ago, the museum has an extra home furnishings where kids in a fun way to learn about Jewish traditions and culture.
-Max the Matzo led with humor and wisdom by the home of the Jewish Hollander family.
-He teaches you include what the precepts of the Torah and general facts about Jewish families.
+A few years ago, the museum has created an extra home where children can get acquainted with the Jewish traditions and culture in a playful way.
+Max de Matze leads you with a lot of humor and wisdom through the house of the Jewish family Hollander.
+He will teach you, among other things, the rules of the Torah and general facts about Jewish families.

 Children aged up to 6 14 years can take part in special workshops such as bingo games with Jewish objects.
 Children can paint their hands with henna and make their own Jewish stamps.